Skip to Content

 • warm water

 • This recipe will go more smoothly by using an ice scream scoop with a trigger to release the batter into the hot oil.
-This one is perfect.
+We like to use this ice cream scoop

 • A large slotted spoon (like this one) seems to be the safest and easiest way to turn and remove the fritters from the oil onto a cooling